 2. El Matador State Beach in Malibu, California

 There aren’t many secret beaches left in Southern California, but El Matador State Beach qualifies as one of the most overlooked spots on the Pacific Coast Highway.
 Like many SoCal beaches, this one requires a hike from the road down to the beach, so those with mobility limitations won’t be able to visit.
-The beach gets a little busier on summer weekends, but even then you can find more isolated areas by walking along the shore.
+The beach gets a little busier on summer weekends, but even then you can find more isolated and secluded areas by walking along the shore.

 3. Cumberland Island in St. Marys, Georgia